JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

         }
     }
     ```

-   * The common source set requires a core artifact of each library,
-     as well as the Ktor [serialization feature](https://ktor.io/docs/serialization-client.html)
-     to use `kotlinx.serialization` for processing network requests and responses.
-   * The iOS and Android source sets also need SQLDelight and Ktor platform drivers.

 7. Once the dependencies are added, click the **Sync Gradle Changes** button to synchronize Gradle files once again.